plone/training/mastering-plone/features.rst

     For production-level deployments you have to configure a mailserver.
     Later in the training we will create some content rules that send emails when new content is put on our site.

-    For the training you don't have to configure a working mailserver since the Plone-Addon `Products.PrintingMailHost` is installed which will redirect all emails to the console.
+    For the training you don't have to configure a working mailserver since the Plone-Add-on `Products.PrintingMailHost` is installed which will redirect all emails to the console.

 * Server: :samp:`localhost`
 * Username: leave blank